NietoCurcio/SellerFinder-REST-API/README.md

 ## NestJs & ExpressJs

 NestJs is a Node.js framework for building server-side applications, it is built on top of Express.
-The course's classes teache a lot of things about Express, like Middlewares, Authentication, Authorization, Static Files, HTTP, HTTPS, Mongo driver and so on.
+The course's lessons teache a lot of things about Express, like Middlewares, Authentication, Authorization, Static Files, HTTP, HTTPS, Mongo driver and so on.
 I've made use of Nest because I just wanted to learn a little on how to use NestJs.
 I've described some information about this framework [in this repository example.](https://github.com/NietoCurcio/Nestjs-REST-API-Example) and an overview of what is shown in the Server-side Development with NodeJS course in the [Confusion server project in the course](https://github.com/NietoCurcio/Confusion-REST-API-Server).

 ## Requirements